PrincetonUniversity/VST/doc/catalog-of-examples.md

 ### Concurrent messaging system

-- Yes:  Low-expressive, Open-source, Documented, Unified, High-Expressive
+- Yes:  Low-expressive, Open-source, Documented, Unified, High-Expressive, 32-bit
 - Not: Multilevel; that is, a single-layer proof directly proves the high-level spec from the C program, there is no functional model in between.

 - The paper: [A verified messaging system](https://dl.acm.org/doi/10.1145/3133911), by William Mansky, Andrew W. Appel, and Aleksey Nogin. *Proceedings of the ACM on Programming Languages (PACM/PL)* volume 1, issue OOPSLA, paper 87, 2017.